NahimahYS/AI911-Emergency-Call-System/README.md

 To future students taking on similar challenges: embrace the complexity, celebrate the small victories, and remember that every line of code you write could make a difference in someone's life.

+> "Technology is best when it brings people together." - Matt Mullenweg

-**Thank you to everyone who supported us on this journey!**
+Thank you to everyone who supported us on this journey!

 ---

-*Developed with ❤️ by Team AI911 | 2024-2025 Academic Year*
+**Developed with ❤️ by Team AI911** | 2024-2025 Academic Year

+*Nahimah • Saloni • Christiana • Emelia*